henkvancann/FNcompGordian/FNcompGordian.md

 # Differences

+## "Gordian is a wallet, Fully Noded is a remote control for your node"

+says [@Fonta1n3](https://github.com/Fonta1n3), the creator of both FN and Gordian Wallet, said it pretty straightforward when the question *What’s the difference between version FN1 and FN2?* was raised the first time in 2020: <br/>
+We'll go into much more detail of the comparison by introducing other wallets to compare with: Samourai and Wasabi.

 ## Multi-signature
 The holy grail of bitcoin secure storage is multisig and not having to rely on one app/device/codebase/etc, most best of breed wallets, like some wallets that we benchmark, are capable of multisig and **can be independent signers for the same multisig wallet**.
 Blue Wallet, Wasabi and Samourai are not yet capable of mutli-sign (Blue Wallet says 'Coming soon' as of Aug 2020, which Samourai stated in 2018 already....)